oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-28.md

     12. [Issue #110](https://github.com/oasis-tcs/sarif-spec/issues/110): "Specify how to treat a file that contains interleaved stdout/stderr"

+    13. [Issue #115](https://github.com/oasis-tcs/sarif-spec/issues/115): "invocation object should record process outcome"

-    13. [Issue #128](https://github.com/oasis-tcs/sarif-spec/issues/128): "Specify SARIF file encoding as UTF-8"
+    14. [Issue #128](https://github.com/oasis-tcs/sarif-spec/issues/128): "Specify SARIF file encoding as UTF-8"

         NOTE: We approved this in the TC meeting.
 It was not tracked by an issue.
 I filed the issue _post hoc_.